mzuenni/icpc-header/doc/validate.md

 If `lower` or `upper` is provided it will be checked that the integer is in [lower, upper).
 If an constraint is provided it will be updated with the value of the parsed integer.

-// this does not allow NaN or Inf!
 **`Real real()`**
 Will extract the next token as a `Real`.
 Use this method to parse team input as `Real`!.